 In addition, the latest information is also posted on the State Department website, the embassy or consulate website, and our social media platforms, including Twitter and Facebook.
 We may also ask that local television, radio, and other media outlets broadcast messages.

-Task Force Alert: In some crises, we activate this online system so that you can inform us that you or your loved ones are in the crisis location.
-Consular officers will use this information to locate U.S. citizens and offer emergency consular assistance.
+Consular Affairs Crisis Management System: In some crises, we activate our online crisis intake system so that you can inform us that you or your loved ones are in the crisis location.
+Consular officers will use this information to communicate with U.S. citizens and offer emergency consular assistance.
 (Please note that this service does not automatically notify emergency medical or law enforcement officials.
 U.S. citizens in need of immediate emergency assistance should contact appropriate local responders.)
-This site is only used to provide us with information about U.S. citizens who are in the affected area.

 Phone: You may also call us at 1-888-407-4747 (from the United States and Canada) or +1-202-501-4444 (from overseas).
 Depending on the severity of the crisis and the number of U.S. citizens affected, hold times to speak to a person may be longer than usual.
 Please consider using the other crisis-specific contact methods listed above, to include the internet and/or email, to contact us.